micaelaperillo/TPE_TLA/README.md

   * [Docker](docs/readme/Docker.md)
   * [Ubuntu](docs/readme/Ubuntu.md)

+The compiler is not compatible with Windows, however programs like WSL can compile and execute it.

 ## Environment

 Set the following environment variables to control and configure the behaviour of the application: